 - Salt & Pepper to taste

-In a medium mixing bowl, stir the ¾ cup of flour, the 1 cup of milk, 1 tbsp garlic powder, 1 tsp smoked paprika, ½ tsp coriander, ¼ tsp cayenne pepper (see note), and salt and pepper to taste together until well combined.
+- In a medium mixing bowl, stir the ¾ cup of flour, the 1 cup of milk, 1 tablespoon garlic powder, 1 teaspoon smoked paprika, ½ teaspoon coriander, ¼ teaspoon cayenne pepper (see note), and salt and pepper to taste together until well combined.
 Use a fork to break down any clumps.

 - If you want to save time, buy pre-cut cauliflower florets.